aayush1693/Online-Travel-Marketplace-v2/README.md

    ```
 2. Open your browser and navigate to `http://localhost:3000`.

+## Project Structure

+Briefly describe the structure of the project and the purpose of key directories and files.

+## API Endpoints

+List and describe the main API endpoints provided by the server.

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.